vincent-lefevere/RaspiBuildrootServer/documentation/MANUAL_EN.md

 running.
 You can then resume execution of the command (if it has not finished) or simply view the result of the last command executed by buildroot.

+### Accessible Buildroot commands

+In addition to the **make menuconfig** command already in the example, the main Buildroot commands that have been made accessible at the click of a button are:

+- **make manip_defconfig**

+  This command is used to reload a configuration in **defconfig** format saved in the "**manip_defconfig**" file in the "**external/configs**" directory.

+  **Note**: this command is automatically executed when the virtual machine is turned on.

+- **make savedefconfig**

+  This original Buildroot command is normally used to generate a **defconfig** backup in the file set by the **BR2_DEFCONFIG** environment variable.
+Here the environment variable is pre-configured so that the backup takes place in the "**manip_defconfig**" file in the "**external/configs**" directory.

+  **Note**: this command is automatically executed when the virtual machine is shut down in order to preserve the configuration at the same time as the "**external**" tree is saved in the local git.

+- **make linux-menuconfig**

+- **make**

+- **du -s -m target**

+  This command is not a Buildroot command but a Linux command which indicates the place taken by the **output/target** tree which contains everything that needs to be transferred to the ext2 partition in the last phase of compilation.
+  The result of the command gives a good indication of the value to set in the **BR2_TARGET_ROOTFS_EXT2_SIZE** environment variable.

+- **make graph-depends**

+  This original Buildroot command is used to generate the package dependency graph.

+The next two buttons are used respectively to build a package and delete a package using a combination of Linux and Buildroot commands.

+- **make \<PACKAGE\>-build**

+  The Linux command first asks for the name of the package, then runs the Buildroot command to build the specified package.

+  **Example** : *To generate a package named "python-paho-mqtt", for example, after clicking on the button, enter "python-paho-mqtt" in the terminal (which you confirm by pressing the enter key) and the **make python-paho-mqtt-build** command is run.*.

+- **make \<PACKAGE\>-dirclean**

+  **Example** : *To delete a package named "python-paho-mqtt", for example, after clicking on the button, enter "python-paho-mqtt" in the terminal (which you confirm by pressing the enter key) and the **make python-paho-mqtt-dirclean** command is issued.*.

+## sftp access to virtual machine content

+Under Windows, using a tool such as **FileZilla** or **Winscp** (or any other equivalent software), you can access a restricted part of the virtual machine's files.
+Using sftp, you can access a virtual root containing 2 directories:

+- **/output**

+  This is the directory from which Buildroot commands are launched.
+  Access to this directory has deliberately been restricted to read-only.
+  In particular, it will allow you to retrieve the **sdcard.img** file from the **/output/images** sub-directory in order to transfer it to a µSD card, using the **Raspberry Pi Imager** software for example.

+- **/external**

+  This is the directory for items external to Buildroot.
+  It contains several sub-directories:

+  - **/external/configs**

+    This is the directory for additional configurations.

+  - **/external/custom-rootfs**

+    This is the directory which is automatically configured (via the **BR2_ROOTFS_OVERLAY** environment variable) to be used by Buildroot as an overlay directory for building the root file system.

+    **Example** : *Instead of modifying a **/output/target/etc/wpa_supplicant.conf** file, create a **/external/custom-rootfs/etc** directory and put the modified version of the **wpa_supplicant.conf** file in it*.

+  - **/external/packages**

+    This is the directory in which business packages are stored.

+    **Note**: *Don't forget to modify the **/external/Config.in** file to include the access path to each business package you add, using a line similar to the one below*:

+    ```config
+    source "$BR2_EXTERNAL_DEFAULT_PATH/packages/…name…/Config.in"
+    ```

+    Replace "…name…" with the name of the directory containing the package located in "**external/packages**".
+    The **BR2_EXTERNAL_DEFAULT_PATH** environment variable having been automatically set with the correct path to the **external** directory of the virtual root visible by sftp.